 It used to be just your television and peripherals that were connected to the World Wide Web.
 These days, the average home has about a dozen web-enabled devices.

 With the Internet of Things, however, comes an increase in the amount of data consumers send and receive from companies.
 Just think about all the apps that work by knowing your location, your taste in music, food, clothing, etc.

 As a marketer, it’s your responsibility to safeguard this information about your clients.
-Regulatory compliance goes a long way in shoring up some of this, but the bulk of it lays with the remaining aspects of your marketing policies.
+Regulatory compliance goes a long way in shoring this up but the bulk of it lies with the remaining aspects of your marketing policies.

-To truly bring everything together, those who legitimately traffic in consumer information must be certain to have all the right tools in place.
+To truly bring everything together, those who legitimately traffic in consumer information must have all the right tools in place.
 This entails coordinating marketing efforts with your legal team, customer service, and information technology to come up with standards for how deeply you want to delve into personal information.
-You might even run test programs to find out what kinds of personal information consumers find unsettling when relayed back to them for the purposes of selling a product or service.
+You might even run test programs to find out what kinds of personal information consumers find unsettling.

-Just as importantly, or more so, is ensuring that your data collection methods adhere to compliance mandates in the various industries.
+Just as important is ensuring that your data collection methods adhere to compliance mandates in the various industries.
 The data you do collect must be encrypted and safely stored, for example.
 This further helps you with disaster recovery and business continuity should these ever be necessary.

 The information landscape is rapidly changing.
 Although consumers and marketers can symbiotically benefit from these changes, there’s greater potential for risk to information security.
 By better understanding regulatory requirements and the compliance options that are available, you can better work with customers and other businesses to tailor services specifically to their desires, without exposing them to undue risk.